2025 Energy Transition Symposium at UMass Amherst

 Is a a just energy transition best achieved through conservation or through technology-driven abundance?

-Join us for the 2025 Energy Transition Symposium at UMass Amherst, for a lively afternoon of debate and research presentations focused on the energy transition.
-The event will begin with a friendly debate on the relative merits of a conservation-driven approach versus an abundance-based technology-driven approach, to achieving a just energy future.
+Join us for the 2025 Energy Transition Symposium at UMass Amherst, for a lively afternoon of discussion and research presentations focused on the energy transition.
+The event begins with a friendly debate on the relative merits of a conservation-driven approach versus an abundance-based technology-driven approach, to achieving a just energy future.
 The debate will be followed by two poster sessions where UMass graduate and undergraduate students will be presenting their research on clean energy, climate, and decarbonization.

 About the Symposium